 - Empower faculty with innovative pedagogical methodologies and establish best practices within each discipline.

 - Offer professional development programs on the use of online delivery and new technology to support faculty and students.

-Emphasize the shared governance structure throughout the university to ensure responsive organizational leadership.
+Emphasize the shared governance structure throughout TU to ensure responsive organizational leadership.